 - Applicants must achieve a score on the College Entrance Placement examination acceptable for admission into the College at a level that does not require Developmental Education coursework.
+Alternatively, the applicant must provide a college transcript indicating a grade of C or higher in college-level English and/or Mathematics.

+- 2. Applicant and Admissions Advisor to complete the following:

+- a.
+Information session

+- b.
+Certified driving record documentation

-Alternatively, the applicant must provide a college transcript indicating a grade of C or higher in college-level English and/or Mathematics. - 2.
-Applicant and Program Manager to complete the following: - a.
-Information session - $b.
-Certified\ driving\ record\ documentation$ - c.
-Criminal history record documentation - d.
-Two-page written autobiography - e.
-Health physical - f.
-Psychological evaluation - Once the applicant file is complete, the Program Manager may schedule a faceto-face interview between the applicant and Program Coordinator/Director.
-Applicants must then: - a.
-Complete an application. - Provide official college transcripts.
-Official transcripts must be received by the College no later than the sixth business day of the first quarter of enrollment in the Law Enforcement Academic Certificate and Law Enforcement Skills Certificate. - c.
-Successfully complete and pass a criminal background check and also submit to a Minnesota Bureau of Criminal Apprehension background check. - d.
+- c.
+Criminal history record documentation

+- d.
+Two-page written autobiography

+- e.
+Health physical

+- f.
+Psychological evaluation

+- 3. Once the applicant file is complete, the Admissions Advisor may schedule a face-to-face interview between the applicant and Program Coordinator/Director.
+Applicants must then:

+- a.
+Complete an application.

+- b.
+Provide official college transcripts.
+Official transcripts must be received by the College no later than the sixth business day of the first quarter of enrollment in the Law Enforcement Academic Certificate and Law Enforcement Skills Certificate.

+- c.
+Successfully complete and pass a criminal background check and also submit to a Minnesota Bureau of Criminal Apprehension background check.

+- d.
 Complete any additional program-specific requirements specified at the time of enrollment.